Azure Function HTTP Trigger

 azure functions http trigger example

-Now if you will run the Project again after the above modification, Then you can see the URL changed now.
+If you run the Project again after the above modification, you can see the URL changed now.

 Now the URL is http://localhost:7071/HTTPAzureFunction

-Now let’s try to open the new URL in the Browser and see if it is working fine.
+Now, let’s open the new URL in the Browser and see if it works fine.
 You can able to see it is working as expected.

 Define the Route in the Azure Function Header